wendywangwwt/AcademicDatabaseToolkit/README.md

-# WebScrapper-for-Academic-Databases
+# Academic Database Toolkit
+This is a refactored & extended package of the scripts in [WebScrapper-for-Academic-Databases](https://github.com/wendywangwwt/WebScrapper-for-Academic-Databases), a side project started years ago.

+This toolkit is intended to include
-A web scrapper for academic databases in R/Python in the form of a (set of) function.
+- A web scrapper for academic databases in R/Python in the form of a (set of) function.
 Initially, this was built for accelerating meta-data analysis where one intends to try various combinations of different keywords in a handful of databases.
-Manually typing the keywords in each databases and eye-balling the resulting articles can be extremely inefficient and painful, especially when an article already seen from a previous database came up again in a new database.
+Manually typing the keywords in each databases and eye-balling the resulting articles can be extremely inefficient and painful, especially when an article already seen from a previous database came up again in a new database, and
+- A set of useful functions to summarize, analyze, and visualize the retrieved search results.

-To address this problem, this web scrapper automatically
+The web scrapper automatically
 - generates query based on the provided keywords
 - parses the result page (xml in PubMed for example)
 - extracts the a group of information, including